genropy/gnr-async-mail-service/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide provides diagnostic tools and procedures for debugging issues with the gnr-async-mail-service SMTP dispatcher.
+This guide provides diagnostic tools and procedures for debugging issues with the genro-mail-proxy SMTP dispatcher.

 ## Quick Diagnostics